 I believe this to be true because I see it happening in the young adults I mentor.
 People who come to me stuck.
 Unable to succeed, who, with a few simple steps towards self-actualization, towards “piercing the target” to start at anything and just experience the unfolding of craft.. they take to it like a duck to water and soar.

-Now we must look at the raw deal parents in this generation have been given and how to give them back their rightful place as the shapers of this great generation: Stay tuned for part 3!
+Time to give parents of the internet generation the tools to bring back their rightful place as the shapers of this great generation: Stay tuned for part 3!

-Are you interested in becoming a Professional Mentor for Young Adults?
+Become a Professional Mentor for Young Adults!
 Check out our next opening for 1st Degree Mentorship at Ken Rabow’s Mentors Professional Workshop by clicking here